janprzy/podarchive/README.md

     --keep,           -k  Don't refresh the feed file if it has already been downloaded

-    --force,          -f  Force re-downloading of all episodes regardless of wether they've already been downloaded.
+    --force,          -f  Force re-downloading of all episodes regardless of whether they've already been downloaded.
 This does not override -n | --dry-run and can be used in conjunction with it.